 Seccomp-bpf performance

-impacts performance every time there is a system call.
+seccomp-bpf impacts performance every time there is a system call.
 There is no exact benchmark, as the measurement depends on the implementation.
-We estimate that it may impact performance by up to 1% when a system call is made and seccomp-bpf
+We estimate that it may impact performance by up to 1% when a system call is made and seccomp-bpf is enabled for the running process.
+This remains to be measured by QA.

 Since the number of system calls is greatly reduced in our process model, we also predict the real-world performance impact should be nearly null.

 IPDL calls may however add latency and reduce performance, depending on their implementation.
 It is highly recommended to look at Chromium’s implementation for resource-intensive APIs such as OpenGL calls.
-In a similar fashion to seccomp-bpf
+In a similar fashion to seccomp-bpf, if we minimize the number of IPDL calls we will minimize the impacts to performance.

 Implementation

-is enabled in Gecko with --enable-content-sandbox
+seccomp is enabled in Gecko with --enable-content-sandbox.

-The reporter, which reports denied system calls (if any) is never built by default and is enabled with --enable-content-sandbox-reporter
+The reporter, which reports denied system calls (if any) is never built by default and is enabled with --enable-content-sandbox-reporter.

 The whitelist may contain system calls that can be used the compartimentization.
 Generally, those calls have comments indicating why, and should eventually be removed when the affected code is fixed.
 Therefore, it's almost never OK to add code that will break the sandbox, then add the call in the whitelist without very careful consideration.
 In doubt, raise a bug.
 Most of the time however, this is incorrect, and the resource should instead be controlled, accessed by the b2g process, then passed to the content process if access is granted and/or data is sanitized.